mrpowers-io/spark-fast-tests/README.md

 * You don't want to include hive as a project dependency
 * You don't want to restart the SparkSession after each test file executes so the suite runs faster

+## Deploy

+Build the JAR / POM files with `sbt +spDist` as described in [this GitHub issue](https://github.com/databricks/sbt-spark-package/issues/18#issuecomment-184107369).

+Manually upload the zip files to [Spark Packages](https://spark-packages.org/).

+Make a GitHub release so the code is available via JitPack.

 ## Additional Goals

 * Use memory efficiently so Spark test runs don't crash